 When we shame our kids, we do incredible damage to their self-esteem (click to read my list of ways to boost it).

-So if your child gets a low grade or gets sent to the Principal’s office or otherwise does something they shouldn’t have done, it’s vital to communicate in an appropriate way.
+So if your child gets a low grade or gets sent to the Principal’s office or otherwise does something they shouldn’t have done, it’s vital to communicate appropriately.

 Never belittle them or name call.
 Don’t criticize the behavior in front of their friends.
 Pull them aside, just as a good boss would with an employee and discuss the issue.

-You can totally let them know you are disappointed in a way that doesn’t make them feel like a terrible kid.
+You can let them know you are disappointed in a way that doesn’t make them feel like a terrible kid.
 Criticize the action, not the person.